TELEPHONE No. 262CB |

 Telephone No.

-226. The amplifier unit is secured beneath the telephone in the place normally occupied by the bell-set of a combined sot telephone and has a moulded cover similar to a bellset cover but modified to take the amplifier switching key.
+226. The amplifier unit is secured beneath the telephone in the place normally occupied by the bell-set of a combined telephone set and has a moulded cover similar to a bellset cover but modified to accept the amplifier switching key.
 The amplifier has a single stage employing a miniature directly-heated pentode type Hivak XY.
 It is operated by dry batteries housed in a battery box which also contains a bias resistor and capacitor.
 The degree of amplification is variable and controlled by a potentiometer mounted on a bracket fixed to the telephone cradle.
 A Bellset No. 26 was used for the incoming ring and this would be mounted on an adjacent wall.
+Available for table use only.
+A Dial, Automatic No. 10 could be fitted if required.
 The battery box was installed close by.
 The batteries required to

 Superseded by Amplifier No. 143A which is used with a Telephone No. 710.
 Additional Pictures